 When to Use Video Subtitles

 As we discussed, subtitles make watching easier, even if you’re from a different region and don’t understand the language.
 Let’s say you have a gaming or music channel and make videos in English.
 Adding subtitles makes your audience’s viewing experience great.
 They can understand the slang and references at their own pace.
+For example if you want to know how to choose the right music and subtitles, you can use the well-timed ones.

 Captions and subtitles are both good for SEO.
 The language and keywords will help the videos appear in search results for the specific region.
 Search algorithms have advanced, so even if you add subtitles in your native language, the algorithm will detect them correctly.